daniellcurto/Project2/README.md

 * Had to do sudo apt install openssh-server to create a new openssh-server
 * Did sudo adduser git to create a new user called git with password: password
 * Everything else was default information for adduser git
+* Used su git with the git password to enter git
 * Used cd ~ to switch to get to git@ip-10-0-0-117:~/.ssh
 * Used cd .ssh to switch to folder called .ssh
 * Found out .ssh does not exist, so had to use mkdir .ssh to make it